About the Department of Writing

 The UVic Writing Program allows students to develop their writing skills in the imaginative genres of Poetry, Fiction, Creative Nonfiction, Screenwriting and Playwriting.
 The Writing Major leads to either a Bachelor of Arts or a Bachelor of Fine Arts, depending on the non-program courses selected.

-The Department of Writing is pleased to announce our new MFA program.
+The Department of Writing offers an MFA in fiction, poetry, creative nonfiction, screenwriting and playwriting.
 Click the links for more about our MFA program or for frequently asked questions.
-The deadline for fall 2014 applications is December 16, 2013.
+The deadline for applications is December 1.

 Professional Writing Minor